ndp/jazz-viz/README.md

 or at all (in this song).
 That's the idea.
 I may explore other ideas once I have the basic mechanics working.

+I was inspired by [Bob Keller's "How to Key-Map a Tune"](https://www.cs.hmc.edu/courses/common/mus84/KeyMaps.pdf), which brings Excel spreadsheets into the jazz (why not?).
+This approach is a much more conventional jazz theory (and probably better) approach.
+If you are learning jazz theory, start there.

+## Example

 In this one, we see "new" notes in green, and repeated notes in gray:

 <img src='./autumn-leaves-1-8.png' />

 I see this as a tool for analysis, not any sort of real-time usage.
-I was inspired by [Bob Keller's "How to Key-Map a Tune"](https://www.cs.hmc.edu/courses/common/mus84/KeyMaps.pdf), which brings Excel spreadsheets into the jazz (why not?).

 Right now, you enter chords yourself.
 I went this route hunting around for existing libraries and not finding anything